A Sound Correction

 H. Ashby.

-She arrived at precisely three fifty-nine, in a storm-grey suit and polished shoes that echoed as she stepped into the nave.
+She arrived at precisely three fifty-nine, in a storm-grey skirt-suit and polished shoes that echoed as she stepped into the nave.
 The door to the bell tower stood ajar.

 Inside, the reverend waited by the rope frame.